Is Bankruptcy The Answer To Student Loan Debt?

 Can I Convert My Government Student Loan To A Regular Loan?

 Yes, you could take out a new loan to help you consolidate your student loans.
-However, consolidating government student loans with a personal loan or a line of credit means your government student loan would cease being a student loan.
+However, consolidating government student loans with a personal loan means your government student loan would cease being a student loan.

 This means converting a government student loan will also cancel out any student tax benefits it has.
 For example, the interest on certain student loans is a non-refundable tax credit.
 Similarly, the interest rates on a government student loan are often very low and you’d be hard-pressed to find a rate lower than that with a regular loan.

-If your student debt is a product from a private bank, such as a student line of credit or student credit card, it can qualify for automatic discharge under the Bankruptcy and Insolvency Act, regardless of how old it is.
+If your student debt is a product from a private lender, it can qualify for automatic discharge under the Bankruptcy and Insolvency Act, regardless of how old it is.
 This rule applies to many consumer debts, as well as student loans that are not guaranteed by the government of Ontario or Canada.

 Basically, private student loans are treated like any other unsecured debt during bankruptcy, meaning they can become eligible for discharge with zero waiting period.